jsfraz/mega-backuper/README.md

 DISCLAIMER: If Mega.nz API returns error 402, login in browser from the same IP address before running the container. (<https://github.com/rclone/rclone/issues/8270#issuecomment-2562047717>)

 This example config backups PostgreSQL database from `postgres-example` container every day at 12:00.
+It keeps last 10 copies in the output directory, older copies are moved to the rubbish bin.

 ### Example `backuper.json`